Nate Lowe Player Props: Rangers vs. Padres

-On Friday, Nate Lowe (batting .400 in his past 10 games) and the Texas Rangers play the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 9:40 PM ET.
+On Saturday, Nate Lowe (batting .394 in his past 10 games) and the Texas Rangers face the San Diego Padres, whose starting pitcher will be Yu Darvish.
+First pitch is at 8:40 PM ET.

-He collected three RBI (going 2-for-4 with a home run and two walks) in his most recent game against the Astros.
+He had a one-hit showing in his last game (1-for-2) against the Padres.

 Nate Lowe Game Info & Props vs. the Padres